 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of an individual having a near perfect credit score.
+You'll still qualify for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double the amount of an individual with a stronger FICO score.

-Improving your credit is the first step in purchasing a home.
+We're used to working with all tiers of credit scores.
 Call us at 802-744-6844 and we can help you get on the right track to the home of your dreams.

-There are methods to increase your score.
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be rare to make a significant change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

 - Correct your credit report.
-If you find mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.
+But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the most of your debt sitting on a single card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You should always avoid holding a large balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid keeping a high balance for more than a couple of months because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Big Bear Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Big Bear Real Estate, the loan process is sure to go more smoothly so you, too, can achieve home ownership.